mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_push_based_log_export/README.md

 **2\.
 Review the Terraform plan.**

-Execute the below command and ensure you are happy with the plan.
+Execute the following command and ensure you are happy with the plan.

 ``` bash
 $ terraform plan
 ```
-This project currently supports the below deployments:
+This project currently supports the following deployments:

 - An AWS IAM Policy
 - An AWS IAM Role